Category Archives: Ray Woods

 Dr. Ray Woods’ ex-partner Dr. Angela Campbell in Trouble

-This is quite a shocking story for those who have followed hair loss forums in the past decade:
+The news surrounding Dr. Ray Woods partner Angela Campbell’s clinic in Sydney, Australia is quite a shocking story.
+Especially for those who have followed hair loss discussion forums in the past decade.

 “Health authorities in Sydney are investigating whether patients of a hair replacement clinic have contracted hepatitis or HIV.”